"What makes photography a strange invention is that its primary raw materials are light and time."

 Carnevale - Venice

-A gift trip for Amy in her 21st year.
+A birthday trip for Amy.
 Carnevale added colour, drama and frivolity to the February drizzle.
 At a cafe in St Mark's Square I drank coffee beneath an awning absorbing one of the jewels of European heritage and wondered if I could leave this to go to Canada.
 Yet I did.